 Most commercial strawberry cultivars, such as Chandler and Camerosa, do not have resistance to anthracnose.
 Over the years, researchers in various locations have tested a number of strawberry cultivars for resistance to anthracnose fruit rot.
 Cultivars with various levels of resistance have been identified (see table); however, results have varied depending on location.
-The table to the right lists cultivars that were shown to have medium resistance (MR) or to be resistant (R) in at least one of the reviewed trials and the southeastern states where these cultivars are known to be grown on some acreage or may be suitable for production.
+The table to the right lists cultivars that were shown to have medium resistance (MR) or to be resistant (R) in at least one of the reviewed trials and the southeastern states where these cultivars are known to be grown on some acreage.
+It is not currently known if these varieties are suitable for production in southeastern states.